glennmckechnie/weewx-wxobs/README.md

+# Update: 20th Sept 2017

+This skin now uses php includes to import critical values into the report page.
+This should reduce the risk of those details being exposed inadvertently.
+Hopefully it will be a drop in replacement, no matter which webserver or vendor configuration you have!

+Australian rain has now been included as an option (see skin.conf where it's off by default).
+This is where rain is recorded over the 24 hours between 9 a.m each day

+Version bump to 0.04

 # weewx-wxobs
  A skin that integrates with weewx and provides a php driven report page to extract archival data (Daily climatological summaries) from the weewx database.
 It then presents it as a series of snapshots (currently half-hourly) averaged throughout the chosen day.
 There is an option to include appTemp, and delta-T ( used for agricultural purposes. )

 It is set out in the style of the _Latest Weather Observations_ pages that the Australian Weather Bureau - BOM provides. eg:- [Ballarat](http://www.bom.gov.au/products/IDV60801/IDV60801.94852.shtml)  I find those pages useful, that one especially when keeping an eye on the accuracy of my station.